RenChan18/cloud-storage-java/README.md

 >[![Spring Boot](https://img.shields.io/badge/Spring_Boot-lime)](https://spring.io/projects/spring-boot)

 Based on the programming language Java and  an open-source Java framework used to create a Micro Service Spring Boot, a small backend server has been implemented that will allow register users and login in service.
 These data storages in the SQL storage of data -- PostgreSQL.
-User files are stored in the MongoDB database.
+User files are stored in the MongoDB database which allows you to split files into small parts.
 The user has the ability to change the parameters of his account: first name, last name, email address and password.
 In the system, the unique identifier for the user is his email.

 ## Table of contents